MDAnalysis/MDAnalysis.github.io/_posts/2023-09-22-licensing-update.md

 Whilst reviewing the compatibility of GNU GPL licenses, we were made aware of a likely incompatibility between the [Apache 2.0][] license and either [GPL v2][] or [LGPL v2.1][].
-The exact details are again quite complex and murky, and we would instead refer you to [expert opinions][] on the matter.
+The exact details are again quite complex and murky, and we would instead refer you to Heather Meeker's opinion (*Open Source for Business, 3rd Ed.*) on the matter.
 Nevertheless, it is our understanding that the prevalent opinion is that (L)GPLv2 codes cannot dynamically link to [Apache 2.0][] codes, something which the MDAnalysis library has historically been doing by depending on the [fasteners][] and [mmtf-python][] packages.

 Both of these packages bring important core functionality to MDAnalysis and cannot be quickly removed without impacting the user experience.
 We believe that this is something we can do as we move towards a v3.0 release of MDAnalysis,